 Contributors to the FAFSA

-“Contributor” is a new term on the 2024–25 FAFSA form.
+“Contributor” is a new term that began with the 2024–25 FAFSA form.
 It refers to anyone (you, your spouse, your biological or adoptive parent, or your parent’s spouse) who’s asked to provide their information, consent, and approval to have their federal tax information transferred automatically from the IRS into the FAFSA form, and signature on your FAFSA form.

 Wondering how you’ll know if you need to add contributors to your FAFSA form?
 Don’t worry—the online FAFSA form will tell you who needs to be a contributor based on your answers to certain questions.